The Keto and Paleo Diets for Mesothelioma and Cancer Patients

 What is the Paleo Diet?

-Among the many modern diet and healthy-eating trends that has stuck around for a while is the paleo diet.
+Among the many modern diet and healthy-eating trends that have stuck around for a while is the paleo diet.
 Perhaps one reason it has consistently remained popular is its simplicity.
 The diet states that people should only eat foods that would have been available to what humans ate during the Paleolithic period, when we were still hunters and gatherers nearly 10,000 years ago.

 During that time, agriculture had not yet been developed, so people did not eat cultivated grains or dairy from farmed animals.
-Instead humans would have eaten meat, fish, fruits, vegetables, nuts, and seeds, anything that could be collected through hunting and gathering.
-The diet avoids grains, legumes and beans, dairy, salt, refined sugar, and any processed foods, including vegetable oils.
+Instead humans would have eaten meat, fish, vegetables, fruits, nuts, and seeds, anything that could be collected through hunting and gathering.
+The diet avoids legumes and beans, grains, dairy, salt, refined sugar, and any processed foods, including vegetable oils.

 The idea behind the diet is that agriculture developed rather quickly.
 What we are eating today may not be what our genetics have evolved for us to eat.
 If we eat what we evolved eating for millions of years, so the diet’s proponents claim, we will be healthier.
 Studies have shown there are some benefits of the paleo diet: